zephyrshare/zephyrshare/docs/BASE_PROMPT.md

 ### Deployments and CI/CD

 - Utilize **Vercel** (or **GitHub Actions** if needed for something that Vercel cannot do) for CI/CD processes, enhancing workflow efficiency with automated testing and preview deployments.

-## Conclusion

-This guideline aims to standardize our development process, ensuring efficiency and quality in our web application's development.
-Staying abreast of the latest updates in our chosen technologies and adopting industry best practices will be key to delivering a robust, user-friendly application.